RayCarrot/RayCarrot.RCP.Metro/README.md

 - Launcher for the PC Rayman games
 - Extended game configuration support
 - Game utilities, such as allowing per-level soundtrack in Rayman 1
-- Save data backup/restore tool
+- Save data viewing and editing along with backup/restore options
 - Disc installers to install select games from discs
-- General utilities, such as the Archive Explorer to modify archive files
+- General utilities, such as the Archive Explorer to modify archive files for texture mods
-- Mods, such as enabling prototype features in Rayman Raving Rabbids
+- Mods, such as restoring prototype features in Rayman Raving Rabbids

 ## Archive Explorer
 ![Archive Explorer](img/example_archive_explorer.png)